gprMax/gprMax/docs/source/gprmodelling.rst

     &\frac{\partial H_x}{\partial t} = \frac{1}{\mu} \left( - \frac{\partial E_z}{\partial y} - M_{Sx} - \sigma^* H_x \right) \\
     &\frac{\partial H_y}{\partial t} = \frac{1}{\mu} \left( \frac{\partial E_z}{\partial x} - M_{Sy} - \sigma^* H_y \right)

 These equations are discretized in both space and time and applied in each FDTD cell.
-Therefore their numerical solution is obtained directly in the time domain in an iterative fashion.
+The numerical solution is obtained directly in the time domain in an iterative fashion.
 In each iteration the electromagnetic fields advance (propagate) in the FDTD grid and each iteration corresponds to an elapsed simulated time of one :math:`\Delta t`.
 Hence by specifying the number of iterations you can instruct the FDTD solver to simulate the fields for a given time window.

 The price you have to pay for obtaining a solution directly in the time domain using the FDTD method is that the values of :math:`\Delta x`, :math:`\Delta y`, :math:`\Delta z` and :math:`\Delta t` can not be assigned independently.
 FDTD is a conditionally stable numerical process.
 The stability condition is known as the CFL condition after the initials of Courant, Freidrichs and Lewy and is given by,